 The Walt Disney Company or Disney (NYSE: DIS) is a diversified multinational mass media and entertainment conglomerate.
 It was founded in 1923 and has its headquarters at the Walt Disney Studios complex in Burbank, California.
-Disney listed on the New York Stock Exchange in 1957.
+Disney was listed on the New York Stock Exchange in 1957.

 This is your complete guide to buying shares in Disney from Australia.

-Disney operates in four key business segments: Media Networks, Parks, Experiences and Products, Studio Entertainment, and Direct-To-Consumer (DTC) and International.
-The DTC businesses are made up of subscription services (Disney+) for video streaming of entertainment, family and sports programming.
+Disney operates in four key business segments: Media Networks, Parks, Experiences and Products, Studio Entertainment, and Direct-To-Consumer (DTC), and International.
+The DTC businesses are made up of subscription services (Disney+) for video streaming of entertainment, family, and sports programming.
 International Channels focus on producing local programs or acquiring rights from domestic studios and from third parties.

 Disney music and films are distributed nearly everywhere around the globe.
 Its TV and radio channels reach audiences in nearly 165 countries.
 There are Disney theme parks and resorts in North America, France, Japan, China, India, and Hong Kong.

 Compare online share brokers with Finty.
 Find a better place to trade.

 There are many online brokers available in Australia.
 Of the many things to consider when selecting a broker, these are the most important.

 Many US share trading platforms offer this option.
 Trading without commissions can help you save money and means you can trade more frequently.

 Fractional share investment means you can buy a fraction of the share rather than whole shares only.
 This opens up the opportunity to get invested in more expensive shares that would otherwise be out of reach.